Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 **NOAA**

 - These are the last **3** remaining members of the **POES** (Polar Orbiting Environmental Satellites) constellation, consisting of **NOAA 15, 18 and 19** being launched in 1998, 2005 and 2009 respectively.
-- These satellites broadcast an *analogue*  **[APT (Automatic picture transmission)](https://www.sigidwiki.com/wiki/Automatic_Picture_Transmission_(APT))** signal that has two channels and a 4km/px quality.
+- These satellites broadcast an *analogue*  **[APT (Automatic picture transmission)](https://www.sigidwiki.com/wiki/Automatic_Picture_Transmission_(APT))** signal that has two channels at a 4km/px quality.
 Its analogue nature means, that if the signal has even just a bit of noise, you will get static grain on output images.

 <break>